setbern/react-chrome-redux-boilerplate/README.md

 ```
 |-- /assets/								# Contains all webpack bundles and static assets.
 Used for development AND production.
 |-- /background/							# Holds all files associated with the background page of a chrome extension
-	|-- /src/								# Entry point for bundle of the background page
 	|-- /reducers/							# Reducers for redux
 |-- /content/								# Holds all files associated with the content script of a chrome extension
-	|-- /src/								# Entry point for the bundle of content script
 	|-- /components/						# Any components used by the content script
 |-- /popup/									# Holds all files associated with popup of a chrome extension
 	|-- /components/						# Files making up the UI and functionality of Popup
 	|-- /css/								# Holds all the styling for popup